eisop/webserver/README.md

 Note:

 1. in step 2, `deploy-checkerweb.sh` will call `build-checker-framework.sh` to auto-clone and build the newest version of Checker Framework.
-If you want to use your own existing local copy of CF, in the clone, create a symbolic link of the root directory which contains all three components (`annotation-tools`, `checker-framework` and `jsr308-langtools`):
+If you want to use your own existing local copy of CF, in the clone, before doing step 2, create a symbolic link of the root directory which contains all three components (`annotation-tools`, `checker-framework` and `jsr308-langtools`):

 ```ln -s <your root jsr 308 directory> ./jsr308```